 First and foremost, Haystack lets you track "North Star" metrics to get a global picture of how your engineering team is performing.
 They track the entire picture of your engineering team, whilst still being metrics that are in the control of engineering leaders.
 These metrics have been demonstrated to reflect an engineering team's ability to deliver business value.
 Indeed, if you've read books like "Accelerate: The Science of Lean Software and DevOps: Building and Scaling High Performing Technology Organizations" you may already be familiar with the power of these North Star metrics.

 Getting the right measurements is one thing, but you also need to be able to drive improvements to these metrics.
-Haystack allows you to measure the "Cycle Time Metrics" that form the "Cycle Time" North Star metric to identify if slowdowns are occurring in the development process or the code review process.
+Haystack allows you to measure the "Change Lead Time Metrics" that form the "Change Lead Time" North Star metric to identify if slowdowns are occurring in the development process or the code review process.
 This review time can then be further subdivided into "Review Time" metrics to help diagnose where slowdowns are occurring in the code review process (formed of First Response Time, Rework Time & Idle Completion Time).

 To prevent burnout, Haystack also provides "Throughput" data, to identify to help identify a healthy pace for your engineering team and preventing developers from getting burnt out.